Web resources graphs

 Connections

-The Connections graph shows the number of open TCP/IP connections (y-axis) at each point in time of the load test (x-axis).
+The Connections graph shows the number of open TCP/IP connections (y-axis) at each point in time of the load test run (x-axis).
 Depending on the emulated browser type, each Vuser may open several simultaneous connections per web server.

 Axis Details